More Cool Tools for Mosaic Artists: Grinders

 Once you have cut out a piece of tesserae, there will be sharp edges so always be careful when handling it and, again, wear your glasses.
 If you want you can buy some inexpensive gloves to wear while grinding.

 Place your fingers on top of the tesserae, hold it firmly and press gently against the bit.
 Move the tesserae back and forth – never hold your piece in one place, unless you are specifically wanting to remove a significant amount in one area.
 So, moving it back and forth will give you smooth lines and removes any sharp edges.
+A Grinder's Mate and/or a Grinder Cookie are two helpful tools that will hold really tiny pieces of glass that you need to grind smooth.
+You can get them from a variety of online stores selling grinder accessories.

 After you have the desired smoothness, wipe off with a dry clean cloth.
 You're ready to use your piece in your mosaic!
 So simple and easy and you'll be glad you have a grinder.